rsmith1220/proyecto1-web/README.md

 Club penguin main webpage created using Webpack to compile Used Babel, bootstrap, and ESLint

+To check out reference, see the screenshot provided
 ___

 ### Set up project Webpack